 (device.displayName -startsWith "namaste")

-You can check the members of the dynamic device group from the Members tab in Azure AD Device group.
+You can check the members of the dynamic device group from the Members tab in the Azure AD Device group.

 - Validate Azure AD Dynamic Group Rules | Intune